Penang State Stadium

-State of Penang Stadium (Malay: Stadium Negeri Pulau Pinang), also known as Batu Kawan Stadium, is a multi-purpose stadium in Batu Kawan, South Seberang Perai, Penang, Malaysia.
-It is currently used mostly for football matches.
+State of Penang Stadium (Stadium Negeri Pulau Pinang), also known as Batu Kawan Stadium, is a multi-purpose stadium in Batu Kawan, South Seberang Perai, Penang, Malaysia.
+It is used mostly for football matches.
 The stadium has a capacity of 40,000 people.
 It was built in 2000 for the 8th Sukma Games.
 In 2007, the stadium hosted the Malaysian FA Cup final.
-The match was won by Kedah Darul Aman 4–2 in penalties shoot-out.
+The match was won by Kedah Darul Aman 4–2 on penalty shoot-out.